Photo credit: Getty Images/mescioglu

 Photo credit: Getty Images

 Technically speaking, pomegranate molasses isn’t molasses at all.
 The lip-smacking syrup is nothing more than a simple reduction, which means it’s something you can (and should) whip up in your own kitchen.
-While some recipes call for adding lemon juice or sugar — both of which act as flavor enhancers and preservatives — to pomegranate juice, all you really need for a tangy pomegranate molasses is juice and time.

 If you’re short on time, I’ve never had much trouble scoring the crimson syrup from international grocers, grocery stores or the internet.
 Cortas is a reliable brand with a deep rust-colored syrup that has a pleasant balance of sweetness and tartness.
 For an organic alternative, try Just Pomegranate Organic Syrup, which leans toward the tart side.

-And, though pomegranate molasses is a molasses in name only, you absolutely should swap out blackstrap molasses for pomegranate molasses in baking recipes.
+Though pomegranate molasses is a molasses in name only, you absolutely should swap out blackstrap molasses for pomegranate molasses in baking recipes.
 Doing so will result in baked goods that feature more nuance and pizzazz, thanks to the natural tartness of the pomegranate.
+There are a myriad of other ways to put this magical ingredient to good use:

 Dress to Impress